The Time Traveler's Wife (film): Plot

 Henry's disappearances take a toll on his relationship with Clare.
 To make up for this, Henry buys a winning lottery ticket due to having the numbers in advance, but their relationship still has problems.
-Henry and Clare witness a middle-aged wounded Henry briefly arrive from another time, leaving them concerned about how long Henry must live.
+He and Clare witness a middle-aged wounded Henry briefly arrive from another time, leaving them concerned about how long Henry will live.

 His disorder also makes having a child with Clare seemingly impossible, as Henry's genes cause their unborn fetuses to time travel.
 They seek a renowned doctor's help, but after numerous similar miscarriages, Henry has a secret vasectomy to end their suffering.
 However, soon after, Clare gets pregnant one last time—by a visiting younger version of Henry—and carries the baby to full term.

 Before the child is born, Henry travels forward in time and happily meets their pre-teen daughter, Alba.
 She tells him that she is a time traveler, too, but has increasing control over when and where she travels.
-Alba tells Henry that he will die when she is five years old, a fact that Henry subsequently hides from Clare.
+Alba tells Henry that he will die when she is five years old, a fact he subsequently hides from Clare.

 Alba's pre-teen self, who ultimately tries to prepare her younger self for Henry's death, visits young Alba sporadically.
 During Alba's fifth birthday party with family and friends, Clare is devastated to discover Henry's impending death.
 Later, after suffering from severe frostbite from a time jump gone wrong and temporarily using a wheelchair, Henry time travels again and is accidentally shot by Clare's father, who is hunting elk.

 Henry returns in time to die in Clare's arms.
-Some years later, a younger Henry visits Alba and Clare, giving Clare hope that he will visit again, though he tells her not to spend her life waiting for him, hoping this encounter would provide a proper closure for Clare and Alba.
+Some years later, a younger Henry visits Alba and Clare, giving Clare hope that he will visit again.
+However, he tells her not to spend her life waiting for him, hoping this encounter would provide a proper closure for Clare and Alba.